 All first time college students must complete a new student orientation/ counseling session prior to enrolling in courses.
 During these sessions, counselors and educational advisors introduce students to services and educational programs at Riverside Community College District; provide students with information on registration procedures and placement results; and assist the students in developing their first semester educational plans.
 New students seeking to complete a new student orientation may log on to WebAdvisor at any of our college websites for the orientation link to complete the orientation online.
 New students should also register for GUI-45, Introduction to College.
-New students who have applied, completing the CCC Apply application, will be contacted by an educational advisor.
-After viewing the online orientation, the advisor will advise the student on creating a class schedule for the first semester.
+New students who have applied, completing the CCCApply application, should schedule an appointment to meet with an Educational Advisor to review assessment results and complete the first semester educational plan.